-We were missing Filipino food after just being here for four months so we got an Uber car to drive us all the way to Daly City.
-Daly City is known for its high percentage of Filipino population and is about an hour drive from our home.
-A man from the airport had recommended that we visit this restaurant called “Max’s Fried Chicken” in the city.
+We were missing Filipino food even though I just got here four months ago, so we got an Uber to drive us to Daly City.
+The city is known for its high percentage number of Filipino communities and is about an hour's drive from home.
+A man from the airport recommended that we visit a restaurant called “Max’s Fried Chicken” if we were there.

 “What?
 I love Max’s!”
 I got a little too excited when he mentioned it.
-Not too long ago, I googled if there was indeed a Max’s restaurant in San Francisco but it returned a different result.
-I felt my mouth begin to water as I thought about that juicy, crispy chicken dipped in banana ketchup.
-Each bite a feast.
+Not too long ago, I googled if there was, indeed, a Max’s restaurant in San Francisco but I got a different result.
+I felt my mouth water as I pictured that juicy, crispy chicken dipped in banana ketchup.

-We were in the car with another girl who (coincidentally) worked for Uber!
-Our conversation started with the usual introduction—a remark on the current weather (at that time it was cold, but not too cold, whatever that means).
-Then it shifted to the topic of food.
-The next best thing to bring up to keep a small conversation going.
-She told us places where they served good Chinese food.
+We were in the car with another girl who, coincidentally, worked for Uber!
+Our conversation started with the usual small talk—a remark on the current weather.
+At that time, it was cold but not too cold.
+If that makes sense.
+Then the topic became about food.
+She told us places that served good Chinese food.
 I assume she brought up Chinese food because we looked Chinese.
-But really that’s just me.
+But that’s just my theory.

 She was Chinese herself.
-“My parents are from Taiwan!” she said enthusiastically looking back at us from the front passenger seat.
-Jeremie brought up Din Tai Fung, one of our favourite restaurants in Singapore which was originally from Taiwan.
-For a second, my Filipino food cravings were overridden by the imaginary taste of Xiao Long Baos and dumplings.
-It wasn’t long before our conversation was cut short and we said goodbye to her as she alighted in one of the streets in a row of identical houses.
+“My parents are from Taiwan!” she said enthusiastically, turning back from the front passenger seat.
+Jeremie mentioned Din Tai Fung, one of our favorite restaurants when we were in Singapore.
+For a second, my Filipino food craving was overridden by the delicious taste of Xiao Long Bao.
+Our conversation was cut short and when she had to alight at her destination.

 “You know, it also hasn’t been long since I arrived here in America.”
-The quiet driver began to talk as soon as the lady left.
-He had a Middle Eastern accent.
+The quiet driver began to talk as soon as the woman left.

-It immediately dawned on me that we had been so rude not to include him in our conversation.
-I mean, he’d been with us half the time and it never occurred to me to ask him any questions or at least let him be part of the conversation.
-What was I thinking?
+It immediately dawned on me that we'd been so rude not to include him in our conversation.
+He’d been with us the entire time and it never occurred to me to ask him a question or at least let him be part of the conversation.
 I felt my face burn a little.
 Often, we forget about the quiet drivers who take us to our destinations.

-"I was transferred here because of my previous job in Afghanistan.
+"I came here because of my job in Afghanistan.
 I was an interpreter and translator for the US government.”

-Jeremie and I looked at each other flabbergasted by his words.
-It took a moment for me to process that thought and in the meantime he adjusted the phone that showed the map to our destination.
-He apologised and said he just recently started working for Uber and was not familiar with the city.
+Jeremie and I turned to each other waiting for one of us to ask the next question.
+It took a moment for me to process his words.
+Meanwhile, he adjusted his phone that displayed the map to our destination.
+He apologized and said he recently just started working for Uber and was not familiar with the city.
 We told him it was no problem at all.
 We were new to the country too.

 “They called me a traitor.
-The government brought me here and gave me an apartment and I’ve been living here for a year now."
+The government brought me here and gave me an apartment.
+I’ve been living here for a year now."